 Whimsical Candy is made by hand in downtown Chicago in a building in the Loop that once housed a multistory confectionary company.
 While the "sugar chutes" between floors are no longer functioning, there's lots of sweetness still emanating from the building!

-La Dee Dahs are her signature treat: white chocolate nougat swirled with sea salty caramel, dipped in dark chocolate.
+La Dee Dahs Candy Bars are her signature treat: white chocolate nougat with sea salty caramel, dipped in dark chocolate.

 Nourishing soap from a mother daughter team in california